Geothermal Heat Pumps / Geoexchange

-Although geothermal heating and cooling is not entirely renewable, thermal energy "moved" by a geothermal heat pump is renewable.
+Although electricity used to operate geothermal heating and cooling equipment is usually not renewable, the thermal energy moved from or to the ground while the heat pump operates is renewable.
 Electricity is needed to operate the heat pump.
 Depending on the system design and the heat load of the building, the amount of electricity used can be significant and expensive.
-As most electricity today is produced with fossil fuels, from power plants that are only about 30% efficient, the gains made by using renewable, clean geothermal energy can be completely canceled out by the losses at the powerplant.
-If the electricity used to run the geothermal heat pump is from renewable sources, then the geothermal system clearly benefits the environment.
+As most electricity today is produced with fossil fuels from power plants that are only about 30% efficient, the gains made by using renewable, clean geothermal energy can be completely canceled out by the losses at the powerplant.
+If the electricity used to run the geothermal heat pump is from renewable sources such as wind or hydropower, then the geothermal system becomes the best choice for having a neutral environmental impact.

 Advantages: